Skip to content

 Christmas Shopping

-Now more than ever, it is essential to show support to our local businesses, makers and creators.
-So, whether you’re looking for something special for your nearest and dearest or the last few stocking fillers, check out what’s on offer in the South of Scotland.
+What better present than one made with love by local businesses and artisans!
+Whether you’re looking for something special for your nearest and dearest or the last few stocking fillers, check out what’s on offer in the South of Scotland.

 If you’re after quality gifts from internationally renowned brands, make sure to pay a visit to Hawick.
-In addition to all the town’s five textile mills have to offer there is also the Borders Distillery offering online shoppers two free tour tickets for orders received before the 16th December.
-And there is a luxurious Christmas Competition Hamper to be won, so be sure to submit your entry.
-Keep your eyes peeled on some of the world’s most prestigious cashmere and Tweed producers for offers on their social media channels and in-store.
+In addition to everything the town’s five textile mills have to offer, there is also the Borders Distillery with its luxurious Christmas hampers.
+Keep your eyes peeled on some of the world’s most prestigious cashmere and Tweed producers for offers in-store.
+Or head along to Johnstons of Elgin for a look behind the scenes with a mill tour before you decide on the perfect present.

 Festive Days Out

-At the historic home of novelist Sir Walter Scott, visitors can step back in time to the winter of 1823 just after the hosue and gardens were completed.
+At the historic home of novelist Sir Walter Scott, visitors can step back in time to the winter of 1823.
 The interiors of Abbotsford are dressed up for Christmas, while a special audio tour brings the season to life.
 And can the children spot all the Christmas characters around the house for a prize at the end of the tour?
 It promises to be an exciting day out for every member of the family.

 Seasonal Treats

 Christmas and food go together perfectly, there’s no doubt about it!
-So, why not head out to one of the amazing restaurants, cafés and artisans in the South of Scotland to enjoy their festive specials.
-And if visiting your favourite locales isn’t on the table, many of them offer delivery and takeaway services to bring the Christmas magic to you.
+So, why not head out to one of the amazing restaurants, cafés and artisan producers in the South of Scotland to enjoy festive specials.
+And if visiting your favourite locales isn’t on the table, some of them offer delivery services to bring the Christmas magic to you.

 The Christmas menu at the Allanton Inn features popular classics such as roast turkey as well as owner Katrina Reynold’s special homemade Christmas Pudding.
 As always, the award-winning inn brings a strong focus on local provenance to every dish on the menu.